 You’re possibly working from home now, and while you are, you should be comfortable.
-Whether #GetThrifty DIY or ordering from Amazon, let’s talk about ergonomic essentials for your home office a.k.a. the dining room table.
+Whether #GetThrifty DIY or ordering from Amazon, elevate your work-from-home game with these ergonomic essentials.

-So you’re working from home now… Possibly something you’ve wished/hoped for (under better circumstances than a pandemic with a robot name).
+So you’re working from home now… Under better circumstances (not a pandemic with a robot name), this might be something you’ve wished for.
 Maybe not.
-Regardless, it’s many people’s new reality.
+But its many people’s new reality.
 And I can almost guarantee that your back is killing you and you might not be feeling super productive.

 How do I know this?
 Because when I first started working from home last July, I felt the same thing.
 Why?
 Because I was sitting at my desk, on a hard dining room chair, for 6-7 hours a day.
 Not the cushy, ergonomic chair I had at many office jobs as an executive assistant.
 No amount of stretch breaks, yoga or ab work were helping.
 It didn’t matter that I had a monitor, monitor riser and Bluetooth keyboard and mouse.
 My chair sucked and I needed some lumbar (lower back) support.